 - A list of nominations is compiled by the Honor Council.

 - All nominees are given the opportunity to participate in a group interview, which consists of a mock hearing.

 - Based on their written application and their ability as demonstrated in the mock hearing, a slate of candidates is prepared by the Honor Council.
 This slate will ideally include twice the number of vacancies.
 However, the number of candidates on this slate must exceed the number of vacancies but total no more than twice the number of vacancies.
 The Council will consider the continuity of Council membership when compiling its slate.

 - Each year an Honor Council Selection Board will be appointed.
-The members of this Board will include two representatives from the LUCC Committee on Committees or its designees (who are not currently serving on the Honor Council) selected by the LUCC General Council, two faculty members selected by the faculty Governance Committee, and two Honor Council members selected by the Honor Council.
+The members of this Board will include two representatives from the LUCC Committee on Committees or its designees (who are not currently serving on the Honor Council), two faculty members serving on the Academic Integrity Committee, and two Honor Council members.

 - The Honor Council will submit its slate of candidates, ranked in order of preference, to the Honor Council Selection Board.
 The Selection Board will conduct individual interviews.
 The Selection Board will then vote on the new members of the Honor Council.
 Approval of new members requires a two-thirds vote of the full Selection Board.

 - The Selection Board will submit its decisions to the Honor Council in writing.
 If vacancies remain, the Selection Board may request an additional slate of candidates from the Honor Council.
 The Honor Council will then notify the new members of their appointments.